Skip to content

 • backend checks tenant-local subject, not email

-• policy does not require MFA or fresh login
+• policy does not require MFA, fresh login, or another step-up

 • suspended or removed membership has not been cached by your app